 Allows you to clear Express Gate's user data.

-Configuration options: [No] [Reset] When setting this item to [Reset], the user data is cleared the next time you enter the Express Gate.
-User data includes the Express Gate's settings as well as any personal information stored by the web browser such as bookmarks, cookies, or browsing history.
+Configuration options: [No] [Reset]

+When setting this item to [Reset], make sure to save the setting to the BIOS so that the user data will be cleared the next time you enter the Express Gate.
+User data includes the Express Gate's settings as well as any personal information stored by the web browser (bookmarks, cookies, browsing history, etc.).
 This is useful in the rare case where corrupt settings prevent the Express Gate environment from launching properly.

-- The first time wizard runs again when you enter the Express Gate environment after clearing its settings. - When changing any of the Express Gate settings, ensure to save the settings to the BIOS.
+The first time wizard will run again when you enter the Express Gate environment after clearing its settings.

-2.7.3 AI NET 2
+2.7.3 ALNET 2